voxelstack/icanc/README.md

 ### Multiple testcases
 You may want to have multiple testcases for the same problem, either to organize your tests or to copy samples from something like [udebug](https://www.udebug.com/).
 When you test your solution, all testcases will be used.

-To create new testcases for an existing problem, you can use the `--testcases` option:
+To create new testcases for an existing problem, you can use the `-t` option:

 ```bash
 # Create a new testcases file for beecrowd/1000 called alt.